nate-h/fun-with-react/README.md

 # Fun with React

-Fun with React is my attempt at learning some React basics by implementing 10 popular simple apps like tic-tac-toe or Wordle.
+Fun with React is my way of trying to stay sharp with basic React concepts by implementing 10 popular simple projects like tic-tac-toe or Wordle.

 Check out a live version here: https://nate-h.github.io/fun-with-react